darinz/DL/02_Neural_Network/03_activation_functions.md

 ## Introduction

+> **Intuition:** Activation functions are like the "magic ingredient" that lets neural networks learn complex, non-linear relationships.
+Without them, a neural network would be no more powerful than a single-layer linear model!

 Activation functions are mathematical functions applied to the output of neurons in neural networks.
 They introduce non-linearity, enabling networks to learn complex, non-linear relationships in data.

 ### What are Activation Functions?

+> **Annotation:** The choice of activation function can dramatically affect how well a neural network learns.
+Some are better for certain tasks or architectures than others.

 Activation functions:
 - Transform the weighted sum of inputs